Eugène Gerards: Roda JC

-OFI Crete
+OFI

-At the start of the 1985−86 season, Gerards assumed his first job as head coach for an ambitious Greek Alpha Ethniki side OFI Crete, based in Heraklion, Crete.
-The club had recently been acquired by the rich and prestigious Vardinogiannis family, who also were the major shareholders of Athens-based regular Greek champions Panathinaikos.
+At the start of the 1985−86 season, Gerards assumed his first job as head coach for an ambitious Greek Alpha Ethniki side OFI, based in Heraklion, Crete.
+The club had recently been acquired by the rich and prestigious Vardinogiannis family, who also were the major shareholders of Athens-based regular Greek champions, Panathinaikos.

-At OFI Crete, Gerards set an outstanding record for both the club as well as Greek football in general, as he remained the team's head coach for 15 consecutive years, which to this day remains the longest managerial tenure in Greek football history.
-This feat was also paired with a string of successful domestic and European campaigns for the Cretan club, which constitute OFI Crete's "golden years".
-In 1986, OFI Crete finished in 2nd place in the Alpha Ethniki, trailing five points behind Panathinaikos, which still marks the best finish the club has ever made in the competition.
-In his first season with the club, Gerards had turned OFI Crete into a serious competitor for traditional Greek football "giants" Panathinaikos, AEK, Olympiacos and PAOK.
+At OFI, Gerards set an outstanding record for both the club as well as Greek football in general, as he remained the team's head coach for 15 consecutive years, which to this day remains the longest managerial tenure in Greek football history.
+This feat was also paired with a string of successful domestic and European campaigns for the Cretan club, which constitute OFI's "golden years".
+In 1986, OFI finished in 2nd place in the Alpha Ethniki, trailing five points behind Panathinaikos, which still marks the best finish the club has ever made in the competition.
+In his first season with the club, Gerards had turned OFI into a serious competitor for traditional Greek football "giants" Panathinaikos, AEK Athens, Olympiacos and PAOK.
 In 1987, Gerards led the club to its first, and to this day only major honour, winning the Greek Football Cup in a penalty shoot-out vs. Iraklis Thessaloniki during the competition Final.
-He came close to repeat this feat in 1990, but OFI Crete were defeated in the Final by eventual Cup winners Olympiacos.
+He came close to repeat this feat in 1990, but OFI were defeated in the Final by eventual Cup winners Olympiacos.
 During his 15 years with the club, Gerards qualified OFI six times for European competitions, winning one Balkans Cup in 1989, and advancing OFI through to the UEFA Cup Round of 16 during the 1993−94 edition of the competition, most notably eliminating Spanish club Atlético Madrid in the process.

 During Gerards' tenure as head coach at OFI, several of the club's players were transferred out to prestigious European clubs.
 Among others, Gerards nurtured the talents of Nikos Machlas, Kostas Konstantinidis, Alexis Alexoudis, Dănuț Lupu, Yannis Anastasiou, Mahamadou Diarra, Kostas Kiassos and Ioannis Samaras.

 The 1999−2000 season was his last as head coach at OFI.
 He was honored by the club for his longtime services, and was subsequently offered the position of chief scout and football advisor.
-However, in November 2000 he was surprisingly fired from his position, as the club's board of directors decided his presence was causing trouble for the club's new coach.
+However, in November 2000 he was surprisingly fired from his position, as the club's board of directors decided his presence was causing trouble for the club's new head coach, former player Ioannis Samaras.